||Hike Type: Dog-friendly||Pass: none|

 The trail bends east to traverse more attractive meadows that burst with blossoms in mid-summer and are abuzz with mosquitoes until later summer.
 Look for elephant head orchids in the boggy meadows.
 Thousands of shooting stars streak the meadow shortly after snowmelt.
 Continue hiking entering old-growth forest and reaching a junction at 1.2 miles.

 For Mount Beljica, head right.
 Climb through attractive old-growth forest and reach a junction at 2.0 miles just after cresting a 5075-foot saddle.
-Now turn right and climb 0.4 mile and 400 feet to Mount Beljica’s open summit.
+Now turn right and climb 0.4 miles and 400 feet to Mount Beljica’s open summit.
 Enjoy the view of the meadows and forest you just hiked through—and of Mount Rainier nearby and hundreds of other peaks fading into the southern and western horizons.

 FR 59 is rough in spots but is passable for passenger cars.
 FR 5920 however, is extremely rough—high clearance and 4 x4 vehicle recommended.